 Step 1.
 Create a free cloud storage account

 To create an automatic daily backup for your entire WordPress blog, you need to create a free cloud storing account with Dropbox.
 It’s free and you can create your account in one minute, you get initial free 2 GB of disk space.

 Also, you can get an additional 1.5 GB of storage, if you share their link on Twitter and Facebook.
 So, you get a free space of 3.5 GB a minimum.
 (Please note, you don’t need to download their simple software, but, you will get extra free space if you do).

 Don’t worry about your file there, Dropbox is one of the biggest, and trusted cloud storing platforms.
 They’re used by millions of people, look at their Alexa traffic rank of 114 and you can understand how many people, approximately, are using their services.

 Best of all, you don’t need to delete the old files if a new backup is finished.
 All your files will be replaced automatically with the latest backup.
 Now, you’ve created your cloud storage account, and you need just to install a plugin.
 It’s the tool that will create a full backup of your WordPress blog to Dropbox every day.

 Step 2.
 Install WordPress Backup to Dropbox Plugin

-Now, all is configured, and you have a full backup every day, or week, depending on your choice.
-If something happen to your blog in the future, you have a backup from your Dropbox account.
+Now, all is configured, and you have a full backup every day, or a week, depending on your choice.
+If something happens to your blog in the future, you have a backup from your Dropbox account.